 For the vinaigrette: makes about 1 cup, keeps in the fridge for at least a week

 Heat the oven to 425.
 Cut the stem end off your eggplants and cube them.
 Place on a baking sheet and toss with olive oil and salt.
 Roast for 15 minutes.
 Take them out and give them a stir.
 Roast for another 15 minutes or so, until eggplant is meltingly tender and nicely browned.
 While roasting, make the vinaigrette: combine everything in a jar and shake.
 While eggplant is still hot out of the oven, toss with some of the dressing.
 Once it’s delicious, that’s enough dressing.
 Usually we have a little leftover for salad another day.
 Serve warm or at room temperature, alone or over a grain or salad.
 Chopped cilantro is a great addition.
 Thank you and enjoy!

-Eggplant Lemongrass Curry
+RECIPE: Eggplant Lemongrass Curry (serves 3-4)

 The Transplanting Traditions teens love to make this recipe.
 It may seem daunting to make a true curry paste from scratch, but once you do, there's no looking back.
-And this time of year is the best time for curries, when all the ingredients are available fresh from the farm.

 Prepare the lemongrass: Peel off the outermost layers of the lemongrass and cut off the top portion of the stalk.
 Save these pieces to add to stock or to steep in boiling water for a tea.
 The remaining core of the stalk should be whitish and fragrant.
 Chop this up before making your curry paste.

 Using a mortar and pestle or food processor, make a coarse paste of chilies, garlic, ginger and lemongrass.